lbovet/el4j/branches/el4j_1.1-alpha-m2/el4j/framework/demos/daemon_manager/README.txt

 # get information about the running daemons via the console application (in console 2):
 cd console
+mvn exec:java -Pinformation

+# reconfigure the daemons via the console application (in console 2):
-mvn exec:java -Dexec.arguments="information"
+mvn exec:java -Preconfigure

 # stop the daemons via the console application (in console 2):
-mvn exec:java -Dexec.arguments="stop"
+mvn exec:java -Pstop